moq-wg/moq-transport/draft-lcurley-warp.md

 * Middleware SHOULD maintain stream prioritization when traversing networks susceptible to congestion.
 * Middleware MUST forward the `priority` message ({{message-priority}}) for downstream servers.

+# Segments
+The live stream is split into segments before being transferred over the network.
+Segments are fragmented MP4 files as defined by {{ISOBMFF}}.

+There are two types of segments: initialization and media.

+## Initialization
+Initialization segments contain track metadata but no sample data.

+Initialization segments MUST consist of a File Type Box ('ftyp') followed by a Movie Box ('moov').
+This Movie Box consists of Movie Header Boxes ('mvhd'), Track Header Boxes ('tkhd'), Track Boxes ('trak'), followed by a final Movie Extends Box ('mvex').
+These boxes MUST NOT contain any samples and MUST have a duration of zero.

+Note that a Common Media Application Format Header {{CMAF}} meets all these requirements.

+## Media
+Media segments contain media samples for a single track.

+Media segments MUST consist of a Segment Type Box ('styp') followed by at least one media fragment.
+Each media fragment consists of a Movie Fragment Box ('moof') followed by a Media Data Box ('mdat').
+The Media Fragment Box MUST contain a Movie Fragment Header Box ('mfhd') and Track Box ('trak') with a Track ID ('track_ID') matching a Track Box in the initialization segment.

+Note that a Common Media Application Format Segment {{CMAF}} meets all these requirements.

+### Fragmentation
+Media is broken into segments at configurable boundaries.
+Each media segment MUST start with an I-frame so it can be decoded independently of other media segments.
+Each media segment SHOULD contain a single group of pictures (GOP).

+Media segments are broken into media fragments at configurable boundaries.
+To minimize latency, each media fragment SHOULD contain a single frame.

 # Messages
-Warp endpoints communicate via messages contained in the top-level Warp Box (warp).
+Warp endpoints communicate via messages contained in a custom top-level {{ISOBMFF}} Box.

-A warp message is JSON object, where the key defines the message type and the value depends on the message type.
+This Warp Box ('warp') contains a single JSON object.
+Each key defines the message type and the value the contents.
 Unknown messages MUST be ignored.

-An endpoint MUST send messages sequentially over a single stream when ordering is required.
-Messages MAY be combined into a single JSON object when ordering is not required.
+Multiple messages with different types MAY be encoded in the same JSON object.
+Messages SHOULD be sent in separate boxes on the same stream when ordering is important.

 ## init {#message-init}
 The `init` message indicates that the remainder of the stream contains an initialization segment.